shaanu22/Vagrant_Jenkins_Sonarqube_and_Nexus_Servers/README.md

-# Jenkins SonarQube Nexus vagrant machnies
+# Jenkins SonarQube Nexus vagrant machines
 This is setup for 3 machines Nexus , Sonarqube , Jenkins this will facilitate testing complete pipelines